top of page

 NCVMB Representative: Robin Lazaro, RVT, VTS (ECC)

 Robin is a 1987 graduate from SUNY Delhi, she then completed an externship at Cornell University where her love of ICU developed.
 She and her husband made the big jump to move south when she accepted a position at NCSU as an ICU Technician in 1990.
-She has been with ICU ever since, over 20 years as a tech and currently supervising the ICU for the past 6 years.
-She obtained her VTS in ECC in 2006 and speaks nationally at veterinary conferences.
+She served over 20 years as a tech and then supervised the ICU for 10 years.
+She obtained her VTS in ECC in 2006 and retired from NCSU in 2019.
+She has been a board member of the NCVMB since 2016 and will finish her second term in 2026.

 Education Coordinator: Carrie Fellows, MVCC, RVT